 Did you know that most new computers have DisplayPort outputs for video that are already compatible with HDMI, DVI and VGA?
 That's right!
 Just look for the D++ Dual-Mode logo in your user documentation.
 If you've got it, then converting the DisplayPort socket for use with non-Display-Port screens is as easy as this basic cable.

-Adapts from D++ DisplayPort source devices to work with Digital DVI-D screens for all your video needs up to a maximum of 1920x1080 resolution.
-This cable is not bi-directional, and does not convert DVI to DisplayPort.
+Adapts from D++ DisplayPort source devices to work with digital DVI-D screens for all your video needs up to a maximum of 1920x1080 resolution.
+This cable is not bi-directional, and does NOT convert DVI to DisplayPort.

 DisplayPort Compatibility Note